Equity Scholarship applications for mid year 2018

 You can apply for an IES through SATAC if:

-- You will be continuing a course of study at the University of South Australia in 2017 that you commenced prior to July 2017, and
+- You will be continuing a course of study at the University of South Australia in the second half of 2018 that you commenced prior to July 2018, and

 - You will be enrolling in a Commonwealth Supported Place (CSP).
 Full-fee paying international students are not eligible.